Reichidad/bangtal_personal_project/README.md

 # "SIMPLE POKER"
 This repository holds the **"SIMPLE POKER"** game project, a **personal assignment** of **Open Source S/W and Python Programming**.
 It is literally a game where you simply draw 5 cards and match your poker hand.
+The deck consists of 52 standard cards excluding the wild cards(Joker).
 ## Openning
 ![openning](./screenshots/openning.PNG)
 This is the first window you will see when you run the game.